Guitar Pickup Magnets: Sounds, Types, and Choices in 2023

 They have a pick attack all their own, but can also be very bright sounding depending on the build.
 But when it comes to aggression and precision, these can’t be beaten when it comes to Alnico magnets.

-They have a more aggressive nature.
-You will normally find these magnets used in pickups made for hard rock and metal music.
+Because they have such a higher output, you will normally find these magnets used in pickups made for hard rock and metal music.

 Want to learn more about the different types of pickups?
 Click here!